Software As A Medical Device (SaMD): All You Need To Know

-Design controls: Establishing a design control process, which includes documentation of the design and development process, testing, and validation.
+Design controls: Establishing a design control process that includes documentation of the design and development process, testing, and validation.

-Clinical evaluation and usability studies: Conducting clinical evaluations and usability studies to demonstrate the software’s safety and effectiveness and to provide evidence of its clinical validity.
+Clinical evaluation and usability studies: Conduct clinical evaluations and usability studies to demonstrate the software’s safety and effectiveness and to provide evidence of its clinical validity.

 Software validation and verification: Verifying and validating the software through testing and documentation of the software’s performance.

-Quality system regulation: Implementing a quality management system that complies with the relevant regulations, such as ISO 13485 for medical devices.
+Quality system regulation: Implement a quality management system that complies with the relevant regulations, such as ISO 13485 for medical devices.

-Cybersecurity: Ensuring that the software is secure and complies with any relevant cybersecurity regulations to protect patient data.
+Cybersecurity: Ensure that the software is secure and complies with any relevant cybersecurity regulations to protect patient data.

-Premarket clearance or approval: Submitting an application for premarket clearance or approval to the relevant government agency, such as the FDA in the United States or the CE in Europe, which includes demonstrating that the software is safe and effective for its intended use.
+Premarket clearance or approval: Submit an application for premarket clearance to agencies like the FDA in the US or CE in Europe.
+Show that the software is safe and effective.